The features that make Puget Sound

 Most vessels will require no changes at all, but some will.

 These need conversion to holding tanks (Type III MSD).
-Recreational boat holding tanks typically cost about $1,500 per retrofit or more including installation costs.
-A typical operating fee to pump out a recreational boat tank is $0-$25.
+Recreational boat holding tanks typically cost about $1,500 per retrofit or more, including installation costs.
+A typical operating fee to pump out a recreational boat tank ranges from free to $25.
 There are currently more than 173 pumpout units in 102 locations, and 25 pumpout boats available for recreational vessels.
 More pumpouts continue to be added to popular boating locations.

 In Puget Sound, there are approximately 3,600 commercial vessels.
 These include bulk and auto carriers, container ships, cruise ships, tugs, refrigerated carriers, roll-on roll-offs, tankers, excursion vessels, government vessels, ferries, work boats and commercial fishing vessels.
 Approximately 94 per cent of the commercial vessels have holding tanks or no toilets/no discharge.
 That leaves about 215 commercial vessels based in Puget Sound with Type I or Type II treatment systems which would need to add holding capacity.

 These include 100 tugs, 100 fishing boats (estimated out of 350), three NOAA research ships, and six to eight small passenger cruise ships.
-Commercial vessels that pump out their sewage use commercial marine work companies, mobile pumpouts, pumper trucks or stationary pumpouts (Bellingham) or discharge out at sea.
-State ferries, the Navy and certain other vessels use dedicated stationary pumpouts.
+Commercial vessels that pump out their sewage use commercial marine work companies, mobile pumpouts, pumper trucks or stationary pumpouts (Bellingham), or discharge out at sea.
+State ferries, the Navy, and certain other vessels use dedicated stationary pumpouts.